ivaylokenov/MyTested.WebApi/README.md

 // instantiates controller with provided resolved dependencies one by one
 // * dependencies do not need to be in any particular order
-// * works even without the generic interface explicit specification MyWebApi
+// * works even without the explicit generic interface specification MyWebApi
 	.Controller<WebApiController>()
 	.WithResolvedDependencyFor<IInjectedService>(mockedInjectedService)
 	.WithResolvedDependencyFor<IAnotherInjectedService>(anotherMockedInjectedService);

-// instantiates controller with provided dependencies all at once MyWebApi
+// instantiates controller with provided dependencies all at once
+// * dependencies do not need to be in any particular order MyWebApi
 	.Controller<WebApiController>()
 	.WithResolvedDependencies(mockedInjectedService, anotherMockedInjectedService);

-// instantiates controller with provided collection of dependencies MyWebApi
+// instantiates controller with provided collection of dependencies
+// * dependencies do not need to be in any particular order MyWebApi
 	.Controller<WebApiController>()
 	.WithResolvedDependencies(new List<object> { mockedInjectedService, anotherMockedInjectedService });